Understanding the Relevance of Railroad Services

 - Radiography – used in specific locations such as bolt holes or areas where thermite welding was used

 - Ultrasound – considered the most popular method

 - Visual inspection – utilizing cameras to detect breaks and cracks in joint bars and bolted rails

 Track inspections are imperative to undertake regularly to ensure the safety and longevity of your track.
 While you should undertake them as the railroad track owner, other railroad companies using your line may also request the right to inspect.

-As with inspections, regular maintenance can ensure both the longevity and efficiency of your tracks.
+As with inspections, regular maintenance is an important provision of railroad services and can ensure both the longevity and efficiency of your tracks.
 From lubing the adjusting points and switches, to replacing fasteners and bolts, keeping up with maintenance can keep everything functioning.
 Any Midwest railroad contractor will tell you that regular maintenance saves them both time and money in not having to undertake expensive repairs or rehabilitation.

 As with inspections, maintenance should be undertaken regularly.
 Contact us to find out how often your tracks may need maintenance, and how we can help.